-FUA is a business name utilized by Farmers Group, Inc. (FGI), to describe its functions as the AIF for Farmers Insurance Exchange.
-FGI is a wholly owned subsidiary of Zurich Insurance Group, Ltd (ZIG), a Swiss company.
-FGI and ZIG have no ownership interest in Farmers Insurance Exchange, which is owned by its subscribers (insureds).
+FUA is the business name utilized by Farmers Group, Inc. (FGI) to describe its functions as the AIF for Farmers Insurance Exchange.
+FGI is part of the Zurich Insurance Group, Ltd (ZIG), a Swiss company.
+Neither FUA, FGI nor ZIG has any ownership interest in Farmers Insurance Exchange, which is owned by its subscribers (insureds).

 Your premium dollar covers Exchange costs including losses incurred, acquisition costs, taxes, license fees, the AIF fee, and any contributions to surplus.
-For 2016, the AIF fee was 13.3 percent of the premium dollar, which included the AIF profit of 6.96 percent of the premium dollar for that year.
-The results of the Farmers Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $4.2 billion.
+For 2022, the AIF fee was 12.3% of the premium dollar, which included the AIF profit of 6.59% of the premium dollar for that year.

 Can the Exchange lose money?

 If premiums collected exceed claims payments and other expenses (including the fee for the AIF), then the Exchange retains those net premium earnings (as contributions to surplus).
 If premiums are not sufficient to cover claims and expenses, the Exchange will lose money.
-That's one reason it is important to build a cushion against possible future losses.
+That's one reason it is important to build surplus to pay future losses.
 The AIF does not participate in claims losses and does not enjoy any net premium earnings.
 Importantly, subscribers are not responsible for any losses the Exchange might suffer.

 Subscriber Relations Office